meltyli/discord-dm-manager/README.md

-# ⚠️⚠️⚠️ Please [visit the wiki](https://github.com/meltyli/discord-dm-manager/wiki) to learn how to use this tool. ⚠️⚠️⚠️
+# ⚠️⚠️ Please [visit the wiki](https://github.com/meltyli/discord-dm-manager/wiki) to learn how to use this tool. ⚠️⚠️

-Discord Direct Message Manager revamped by melty.
+Dscord Direct Message Manager revamped by melty.
 This script is intended to be used in tandem with [Discord Chat Exporter](https://github.com/Tyrrrz/DiscordChatExporter/).

 ### Roadmap/Future features:
 - ✅~~add env file for better security~~